Equivariant Hirzebruch class for singular varieties: Whitney umbrella: an example of computation via resolution

 \section{Whitney umbrella: an example of computation via resolution}

 \begin{example}\rm Consider the torus $\T=(\C^*)^2$ acting on $\C^3$ with weights

-The weights are nonnegative combinations of the weights $t_i$.
-It follows that for any invariant subvariety its fundamental class in equivariant cohomology is a nonnegative combination of the monomials in $t_i$ (Theorem \ref{posy}).
+The weights are non\-ne\-ga\-tive combinations of the weights $t_i$.
+It follows that for any invariant subvariety its fundamental class in equivariant cohomology is a non\-ne\-ga\-tive combination of the monomials in $t_i$ (Theorem \ref{posy}).
 We will observe a similar effect for the Hirzebruch class of the Whitney umbrella

 Let and let

 be the resolution of the Whitney umbrella, $\widetilde X^o=f^{-1}X^o=\{u\not=0\}$.
 We have In the variables $T_i=e^{-t_i}$ { } and in the variables $S_i$ { } For the complement of the Whitney umbrella we obtain